rust-embedded/embedded-hal/MIGRATING-0.2-1.0.md

 ## Trait organization

-All traits have been organized in modules depending on their execution model.
+All traits have been organized in modules for each feature, each of these containing sub-modules depending on their execution model.
 That includes `blocking` and `nb` for non-blocking.
 In the future when we add asynchronous traits, we envision adding a `futures` (or similarly-named) module.

+Execution-model-independent definitions have been moved into the feature module.
+For example, SPI `Phase` is now defined in `embedded_hal::spi::Phase`.
+For convenience, these definitions are reexported in both of its blocking and non-blocking submodules.

 ## Fallibility